 While addiction is a cycle of self-destruction, recovery is a process of self-realization and transformation.
-Addicts rarely know how to care for themselves or others in loving, nurturing ways.
+Addiction prevents people from caring for themselves or others in loving, nurturing ways.
 As you move through the stages of treatment, you’ll learn how to nourish yourself with daily practices that help you heal on all levels.

-Most addicts come into recovery feeling exhausted, sick, and anxious or depressed.
-Drugs and alcohol take a devastating toll on the body, depleting your system of essential vitamins and minerals.
-In a misguided effort to medicate themselves, addicts often focus on getting and using their drugs of choice, while neglecting their nutritional needs.
-Some fuel themselves with junk foods, while others simply don’t eat at all.
-An addict’s body is typically malnourished and dehydrated.
+Most addicted peopleenter recovery feeling exhausted, sick, and anxious or depressed.
+In a misguided effort to medicate themselves, addicted people often focus on getting and using their drugs of choice, while neglecting their nutritional needs.2 Substances like alcohol and drugs often prevent nutritional absorption and depletethe body of essential vitamins and minerals.3

-According to Psychology Today, addicts can’t fully focus on the psychological and spiritual reasons for their disease unless they’ve restored their bodies through healthy eating.
+When you are trying to recover, you can’t fully focus onhealinguntil you have restored your body through healthy eating.
 In this sense, nutritional therapy is fundamental to recovery.
 The role of nutrition in addiction treatment includes: